Drought Conditions in the Pinery

 1. Is Pinery Water still offering conservation incentives and rebates?

 Yes!
 The Turf Replacement Program is still running.
 Please navigate to Water Efficiency then Incentives and Rebates on the District’s website for more information and to apply.
 The Slow the Flow program is also still running.
-However, moving to Drought Stage 3 or 4 may either change or pause this program.
-Customers should sign up now if interested while understanding that timing may be altered by drought conditions.
-To read more about both these programs, click here: Incentives and Rebates.
+To read more about both these programs, click here Incentives and Rebates.

 2. Can I still water my trees, shrubs, and landscape?